espressif/esp-faq/docs/en/software-framework/wifi.rst

   By default, channels 1 to 11 use active scans, and channels 12 to 13 use passive scans.

-  - In the absence of connection in Station mode, the total time for a full-channel scan is: 11*120 + 2*360 = 2040 ms.
+  - In the absence of connection in Station mode, the total time for a full-channel scan is: 11 × 120 + 2 × 360 = 2040 ms.
-  - With active connections in Station mode or Station-AP mode, the total time for a full-channel scan is: 11*120 + 2*360 + 13*30 = 2430 ms.
+  - With active connections in Station mode or Station-AP mode, the total time for a full-channel scan is: 11 × 120 + 2 × 360 + 13 × 30 = 2430 ms.

+  For 5 GHz channels, DFS channels must use passive scanning in accordance with regulatory requirements.
+DFS channel allocation differs across countries and regions.
+Refer to `esp_wifi_regulatory.c <https://github.com/espressif/esp-idf/blob/055ba9d3f9c6fd9a0efacd4993a2a942972dd65d/components/esp_wifi/regulatory/esp_wifi_regulatory.c#L280>`__: channels with the DFS flag set to 1 are DFS channels.

 --------------